darioems/lightbulb/workshops/networking/1.2-backup/README.md

 less backup/rtr2*
 ```
 ## Playbook 2 - host-routes.yml
-A playbook for configuring static Routes.
+A playbook for configuring static routes on Linux hosts.

 What you will learn:
  - lineinfile module